Prato di Sant'Agostino

 Sienese style, returning the walls to brick and stone.

-An 18th century painting of
+An 18th-century painting of

-by Vincenzo Rustici of the Madonna and Child, San Giovannino and
+Virgin and Child, San Giovannino and

 San Carlo Borromeo with San Luigi Gonzaga

 Count Guido Chigi Saracini.